-- Hostel Prices: Dorm rooms cost $15-20 USD per night while private rooms cost around $60.
+- Hostel Prices: Dorm rooms cost $18-22 USD per night while private rooms cost around $55-65 for a double.

-- Budget Hotel Prices: Budget hotels start around $50 USD per night for a double room, but average closer to $80.
+- Budget Hotel Prices: Budget hotels start around $60 USD per night for a double room, but average closer to $80.

 - Transportation Costs: The city is really small and can be walked around very easily.
 It takes about 20 minutes to walk from end to end.
-There are some 2 hour walks that include the lake and nearby hot springs.
+There are some two-hour walks that include the lake and nearby hot springs.

 Top Things to Do

-- See the Whaka Thermal Reserve – If you like geysers, than the thermal reserve is a good place to see some as well as learn about the natural history and geology of the area.
-While it’s not free to get into, the guided tours are free.
+- See the Whaka Thermal Reserve – If you like geysers, then the thermal reserve is a good place to see some as well as to learn about the natural history and geology of the area.
+While the entrance isn’t free, the guided tours are included in the price.
 The reserve is split into two parts, with the more touristy one, Te Puia, closest to town.

 - Marvel at the lake – Rotorua sits right on a lake.
 There’s even an island in the middle.
 A good way to spend a beautiful afternoon is cruising along the lake and hiking around the island.
 Just wear sunscreen.
 The burn time here in NZ is 7 minutes.

-- Hot Baths – All the sulfurous springs in the area means that there are lots of hot springs to relax in.
-There is the big Polynesian Spa where you pay for all day access and drinks.
+- Soak in the Hot Baths – All the sulfurous springs in the area means that there are lots of hot springs in which to relax.
+There is the big Polynesian Spa where you pay for all-day access and drinks.
 The Blue Baths also have a heated pool.
 If you just want a lazy day relaxing, a heated pool/spa day is the way to go.

 - Get to know Maori culture – There are a variety of cultural shows and educational tours in the area.
-If you are going to learn about Maoris, this area would be the easiest to do it in.
-They cultural tours all are similar (some are smaller, some have better food, some are different length) and you learn and see a lot of the same stuff.
-The Tamaki Maori Village tour comes highly recommended.
+If you are going to learn about Maoris, this area would be the easiest in which to do so.
+The cultural tours all are similar (some are smaller, some have better food, some are different length) and you learn and see a lot of the same stuff.
+The Tamaki Maori Village tour is highly recommended.

-- Whakarewarewa Forest – A 6 hectare grove of majestic redwoods is filled with spectacular walks, mountain bike tracks (over 60km in total) and riding trails.
-It’s a good way to get away from the stinkiness of the city (due to the sulfar).
+- Explore Whakarewarewa Forest – A six-hectare grove of majestic redwoods is filled with spectacular walks, mountain bike tracks (over 60 km in total) and riding trails.
+It’s a good way to get away from the stinkiness of the city (which comes from the sulfur).

-- The Buried Village – Self-descriptive, the village was swamped with ash by the nearby Mt.
+- Visit the Buried Village – Self-descriptive, the village was swamped with ash by the nearby Mt.
 Tarawera in the massive 1886 eruption which killed 153 people.
 You can see the remains at this historic site.

-- The Government Gardens – This is a beautiful park, near the Sportsdome and a golf course.
+- Wander through the Government Gardens – This is a beautiful park, near the Sportsdome and a golf course.
 The Blue Baths can be found here as well as the city museum.
 This is a great place to walk around and experience the thermal atmosphere at an inexpensive rate.

-- The Agrodome – This is an agricultural park, complete with farm animals and rural New Zealand living.
+- Check out the Agrodome – This is an agricultural park, complete with farm animals and rural New Zealand living.
 There are a few shows to check out in addition to a tour of the farm and a Freefall Experience simulator or, if you are crazing more adrenaline, the highest bungee jump of the north islands is here.

 - See the lakes – There are 14 scenic lakes throughout the area.
-There is a cheap 90 minute tour which traces along the edge of several of them.
-If that isn’t your idea of a lake trip, rent a car and visit them one by one so you can spend more time at them.
+There is a cheap 90-minute tour which traces along the edge of several of them.
+If that isn’t your idea of a lake trip, rent a car and visit them one by one so you can spend more time at each of them.
 Fishing is a big attraction here.